cs-util-com/cscore/CsCore/README.md

 ### Pure C# Components
 * [Log](#Logging) - A minimalistic logging wrapper
-* [EventBus](#The-EventBus) - Publish and subscribe to global events from anywhere in your code
+* [EventBus](#The-EventBus) - Publish and subscribe to global events from anywhere in your code.
+Sends **1 million events in under 3 seconds** with minimal memory footprint!
-* [Injection Logic](#Injection-Logic) - A simple inversion of control pattern that does not rely on magic
+* [Injection Logic](#Injection-Logic) - A simple inversion of control pattern that does not rely on magic.
+Relies on the EventBus system, so its super fast as well!
-* [JSON Parsing](#JSON-Parsing) - Reading and writing JSON through a simple interface
+* [JSON Parsing](#JSON-Parsing) - Reading and writing JSON through a simple interface.
+Default implementation uses [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) to ensure high performance
-* [REST Extensions](#REST-Extensions) - Extensions to simplify doing REST calls
+* [REST Extensions](#REST-Extensions) - Extensions to simplify sending REST requests in as few lines as possible without limiting flexibility
-* [Directory & File Extensions](#Directory-&-File-Extensions) - To simplify handling handing files and persisting data
+* [Directory & File Extensions](#Directory-&-File-Extensions) - To simplify handling files, folders and persisting data
-* String extension methods demonstrated in StringExtensionTests.cs
+* Common String extension methods demonstrated in StringExtensionTests.cs
 * Many other helpfull extension methods best demonstrated in HelperMethodTests.cs